-About the InstituteCareers -
+About the InstituteCareers - Join our Team

 Working at the Institute of Eye Surgery is an incredibly rewarding experience for medical professionals within the ophthalmic field.

 As Ireland’s only fully comprehensive sub-speciality service, we pride ourselves on creating an innovative and progressive practice for professionals.